glezdiazh/MARCH-INSIDE/README.md

 Applications: In turn, these MI parameters can be used as input of Artificial Intelligence / Machine Learning (AI/ML) algorithms in order to seek predictive models.
 MI parameters have been to predict properties of small-sized drugs, proteins sequences, proteins 3D structures, RNA secondary structures, metabolic networks, criminal causality networks, biological networks, social networks, etc.

 Derived Algorithms.
 MI algorithm is the basis for posterior softwares developmed a posteriori by other authors in co-authorship with Prof González-Díaz or independently.
 Some of these are: Sequence to Stars Networks (S2SNET) by C.R.
 Munteanu and González-Díaz H. https://github.com/muntisa/S2SNet); R-Markov Topological Indices (RMARKOVTI) by C.R.
-Munteanu https://github.com/muntisa/RMarkovTI, etc., S2SNET Phyton (PyS2SNET) by C.R.
-Munteanu https://github.com/muntisa/pyS2SNet.
+Munteanu https://github.com/muntisa/RMarkovTI, S2SNET Phyton (PyS2SNET) by C.R.
+Munteanu https://github.com/muntisa/pyS2SNet, etc.

 See references: